Is it a Bird? Is it a Plane? No, It’s SuperHands! Fun Hand Strengthening Activities for Kids!

 Squeezing water out of a sponge or squeezing the handle of a spray bottle is an effective way to strengthen hands.
 Put sponges and water bottles in the tub for bathtime fun.
 Have your child help with simple chores like spraying and wiping down tables, chairs, or counters with water or a mild soap mixture.

-Squeezing, pinching, and forming playdough is a great way to increase hand strength and coordination.
-For a homemade, gluten-free playdough, check out the recipe from Parents.com
+Squeezing, pinching, forming, and cutting playdough or clay is a great way to increase hand strength and coordination.
+For a homemade, gluten-free playdough, check out the recipe from Parents.com.

 Many kids really enjoy popping the individual bubbles on a sheet of bubble wrap.
 Be sure that your child pinches using the pads of their finger and thumb (not the side of the thumb) to strengthen their pinch.

-In addition to focusing on activities that use the hands, upper extremity strength is also improved with full-body movement like climbing, crawling, and playing ball.
-Encourage your child to be active and get outside to play!
+In addition to focusing on activities that use the hands, activities that use the entire upper extremity (arm) or full body movement like climbing, crawling, and playing ball can also improve hand strength as well as overall arm and body strength.
+Encourage your child to be active and get outside to play.
+Keeping “exercise” fun and play-based will help your child engage in those activities more frequently, building their strength more effectively.

 Contact us to learn more or browse our roster of therapists to book directly!